Understanding the X-Frame-Options HTTP Header

 Clickjacking is a type of security vulnerability that allows an attacker to trick a user into clicking on a link or button on a malicious website that is designed to look like the legitimate website.
 This can happen when the attacker embeds the malicious website within a frame on the legitimate website, which can trick the user into clicking on the malicious link or button.

-To prevent clickjacking attacks, web developers can use the X-Frame-Options HTTP header to specify whether a web page can be displayed within a frame or iframe.
+To prevent clickjacking attacks, we can use the X-Frame-Options HTTP header to specify whether a web page can be displayed within a frame or iframe.
 This header can have three possible values: DENY, SAMEORIGIN, and ALLOW-FROM uri.

 What is X-Frame-Options?